The latest

 • In this untenable time for workers, brands should provide emergency financial assistance to workers and suppliers when and where they are able.

-• Several affiliated companies have successfully transitioned to the production of personal protective equipment (PPE).
+• Several members have successfully transitioned to the production of personal protective equipment (PPE).
 We urge buyers to assist facilities with such transitions, keeping in mind the need for enhanced health and safety precautions during production.
 The American Apparel & Footwear Association has developed guidelines for producing PPE that can be shared with factories.

 • Brands should utilize their regional staff and expertise to support a supplier’s application for government funds in countries that have passed relief or bailout legislation.
 Funding may include employment subsidies to help companies bridge the gap during the crisis.
 The availability and conditions for support will vary significantly by country.